Nextiva / Blog / VoIP

 The advantages of IVR

-When you use IVR technology, it proves cost-effective in contact centers with high call volumes because customers get through to the right resource, whether that’s a menu or agent, faster.
+When you use IVR technology, it proves cost-effective in contact centers with high call volumes because customers get through to the right resource, whether that’s a menu or an agent, faster.

 No more, “Yes, we’re open on Sundays,” and more, “Let me fix that rather technical issue for you.”
 Think about the number of calls that have the same answer and free up that agent.
+This leads to significant contact center cost savings by reducing the need for extensive human intervention.

 That means: